HandmadeNetwork/hmn/README.md

     Depending on your installation of Postgres, you may need to modify the hostname and port in the Postgres section of the config.

-- **Set up the database.** Run `go run . db seed` to initialize the database and fill it with sample data.
+- **Set up the database.** Run `go run . db seed --create-user` to initialize the database and fill it with sample data.

 - **Update your hosts file.** The website uses subdomains for official projects, so the site cannot simply be run off `localhost`.
 Add the following line to your hosts file: